Table of Contents

 The role of HR teams is to generate talent and business impacts.
 That role represents a significant opportunity for HR leaders and necessitates a blend of business acumen, HR planning, and execution excellence.
 The key to success lies in having an organization with the right capabilities, which boils down to the collective skills of the HR team.
 This collective expertise and effective management foster a sense of unity and shared purpose among HR professionals.
 It is critical to long-term success that leaders and employees alike understand advanced HR skills that drive business outcomes.

 We at Wowledge have presented insights and supporting data regarding the HR capabilities that have been demonstrated to impact business results.
 These insights underscore the crucial role of advanced HR skills in driving the business, making our work valued and impactful.
-At the same time, the building skills that drive such impacts is not just a collective responsibility but also a matter of individual growth and empowerment.
-Skills development is most commonly discussed at a singular employee level—what each team member needs to grow professionally, fill in expertise gaps, achieve their aspirations, and advance.
+At the same time, the building skills that drive such impacts are not just a collective responsibility but also a matter of individual growth and empowerment.
+Skills development is most commonly discussed at the individual level—what each team member needs to grow professionally, fill expertise gaps, achieve their aspirations, and advance.

 As a result, discussing individual HR career planning too often overshadows the more significant issue of HR organization capability gaps.
-Creating organization-level development of advanced HR skills should be a priority.
+Developing advanced HR skills at the organizational level should be a priority.
 Furthermore, it is crucial to understand that while much is written about strategic HR contributions by the HR Business Partner, the development and practice of strategic planning, action, and partnering must occur across HR functions (e.g., COEs and HR Shared Services) and mid-to-senior roles.
 A comprehensive view by HR leaders is required to assess those gaps and create consistent plans to close them.

 Therefore, building organizational capability requires understanding and appreciating the advanced HR skills required for success.
-Moving beyond the hundreds of articles and opinions published yearly on making CHROs and HRBPs more strategically capable enables an understanding of what skills cut across all or segments of the HR population that can impact the business, regardless of HR function or role.
+Moving beyond the hundreds of articles and opinions published each year on making CHROs and HRBPs more strategically capable enables an understanding of which skills cut across all or segments of the HR population and can impact the business, regardless of HR function or role.

 Defining and understanding skills

 Any discussion of capability development needs to center on skills.
-Unlike competencies or traits, skills are observable, assessable, measurable, and, most importantly, can be learned and developed.
-Their value lies in that last element – they are subject to acquisition and can thus be added to a capability portfolio of individuals and organizations.
+Unlike competencies or traits, skills are observable, assessable, measurable, and, most importantly, learnable and developable.
+Their value lies in that last element—they are subject to acquisition and can thus be added to a capability portfolio of individuals and organizations.

 Traits are more permanent and are defined as genetically determined or inborn characteristics.
-They are foundational to each person’s personality and style and drive behavior.
+They are foundational to each person’s personality, style, and drive.
 Examples include compassion, aggression, creativity, flexibility, and conscientiousness.
 Traits tend to define who an individual is and how they show up.
-On the other hand, skills define what an individual can accomplish versus what they rely upon to achieve that accomplishment.
+On the other hand, skills define what an individual can accomplish and what they rely on to achieve it.

 Competencies are broader than (and can encompass) skills.
 They are defined as the “knowledge, behaviors, attitudes, and even skills that lead to the ability to do something successfully or efficiently.”
 Examples of competencies include decision-making, conflict resolution, dealing with ambiguity, learning agility, and managing change.

-On the other hand, skills result from leveraging knowledge and the ability to achieve work goals and objectives.
-Major talent and technology providers have identified thousands of skills, with Mercer's database having over 4,000, for example.
+On the other hand, skills result from leveraging knowledge to achieve work goals and objectives.
+Major talent and technology providers have identified thousands of skills, with Mercer's database, for example, having over 4,000.

 Types of skills needed

-Workers, across functions, roles, job levels, and organization types, exercise different groupings of skills to accomplish their tasks.
+Workers across functions, roles, job levels, and organization types use different skill sets to accomplish their tasks.
 Building an advanced HR skills model requires a categorization scheme, such as that proposed by Peter G. Northouse, which suggests the following three categories: “technical,” “human,” and “conceptual.”

 Technical skills